front-end-summer19/all-the-news-react/README.md

 ## Demo: State

-We could add the fetching capability in the Stories component as follows:
+We could add the data fetching capability in the Stories component as follows:

 ```js
 import React from "react";